centreon/centreon-archived/doc/en/configuration_guide/imp/index.rst

 .. note::
-    If the **Administration -> Extensions -> Subscription** is not available on your Centreon, please go to the **Administration -> Extensions -> Modules** menu and install the following modules by clicking on the "install" icon on the left:
+    If the **Administration -> Extensions -> Subscription** is not available on your Centreon, please go to the **Administration -> Extensions -> Modules** menu and install the following modules by clicking on the "install" icon on the right:

     * centreon-pp-manager
     * centreon-license-manager